grimy86/CCI25/win.md

 These accounts are created and managed by Windows, and you won't be able to use them as other regular accounts.
 Still, in some situations, you may gain their privileges due to exploiting specific services.

-## Harvesting Passwords from Usual Spots
+## Credential harvesting from usual spots
 The easiest way to gain access to another user is to gather credentials from a compromised machine.
 Such credentials could exist for many reasons, including a careless user leaving them around in plaintext files; or even stored by some software like browsers or email clients.

 ### Unattended